NataliaDiaz/Ontologies/Lifestyles-KG/README.md

 The basic unit in which a day footprint is divided into is a day segment.
 Fixed day segments by clock 0-6, 6-12, 12-18, 18-24h exists, although regular ones such as morning (the time between waking up and going to work) are based on behaviour sensing.
-They are provided with start and end time -in minutes-, each of them divided into:
+They are provided with start and end time -in minutes- and they are commputed by external algorithm that takes into account to compute them the following clusters of locations:

 * Home, H – All places user calls ‘Home’ or where the user is last thing in the evening and first thing in the morning.